iammatthew2/env/README.md

 Initial commit

-at least I get to hike tomorrow
+at least I get to hike tomorrow, or at least attempt it